The Mexico Deal: What really matters

 So, what matters:

-Mexico really to send more guardsmen to its border with Guatemala - 6,000 in total.
+Mexico really did commit to send more guardsmen to its border with Guatemala - 6,000 in total.
 That Mexico was already engaged in its own crack down on migration at the border - one that expanded greatly in 2014 in response to refugees from Central America - has been lost in this discussion.
 Which is to say, the massive deployment envisioned will be a human rights nightmare if current practices are any measure.

 Of the items discussed in the joint declaration last week, and the supporting document released by the government of Mexico (to make clear there was no “secret deal” as Trump claimed), the most controversial part is Mexico being designated as a “safe third country.”
 Such a designation would require that refugees crossing into Mexico would have to first apply for asylum there, even if their intent was to come to the United States.
 This would require action by Mexico’s legislature, and it is not clear this will be accepted.

 For now, Trump is still enforcing the “remain in Mexico” practice of requiring asylum seekers to wait in Mexico until their asylum cases can be heard by immigration authorities on the U.S. side of the border.
 The process is moving very slowly, leaving thousands of people waiting for a chance to file their claim formally in the United States.
 Following the announced agreement, Trump extended the practice to cover the entire U.S./Mexico border.
-This led to 10,000 Central American refugees being by U.S. authorities to await asylum hearings.
+This led to 10,000 Central American refugees being returned to Mexico by U.S. authorities to await asylum hearings.
 Part of the joint declaration, the only real commitment the United States made, is a promise to speed up the asylum process.

 So, yes Trump exaggerated the extent of his deal with Mexico.
 But let’s be clear, he got what he wanted, at least thus far.
 Mexico is upscaling its crackdown on immigration under pressure from the United States.
 This will be a disaster for refugees seeking passage through Mexico to seek asylum in the United States.
 That human rights disaster should be much bigger news than Trump inflating his accomplishment.